Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

 If you are attempting to improve contaminated feed by diluting it with clean feed, or you are wondering what is ‘safe’ to feed your animal, be aware that ergot poisoning may occur at concentrations lower than those stated in previous guidelines.

 There is much debate in the industry about the guidelines, and the bottom line is that it is not clearly known what concentrations of ergot alkaloids are acceptable for feed.
-It can vary depending on the species of animal you are feeding.
+It can vary depending on the type of ergot alkaloid present, season of the year, diet being fed, or the age and breed of cattle.
 More research needs to be done to further answer this question.